hafizsyaqif/jackbdu.github.io/_posts/2018-01-01-getting-started-with-photoshop.md

   - Both under Color panel and Tools, there is one small square in front of the other small square.
   - The one in front indicates the foreground color and the one on the back indicates the background color.

-- At the bottom right is **Layers**.
+- **Layers** are at bottom right corner.
 Layers make it possible for us to seperate different components of a collage and arrange their order.

-- Finally, **Canvas** right at the center and inside the canvas is what the final image will look like.
+- **Canvas** is right at the center and inside the canvas is what the final image will look like.

 ## Step 3: Import an Image